dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 ========================
 This is the advanced tutorial for the command line interface to ipyrad.
-In this tutorial we will introduce two new methods that were not used in the introductory tutorial, but which provide a lot of exciting new functionality to ipyrad.
-The first is ``branching``, which is used to efficiently assemble multiple data sets under a range of parameter settings, and the second is ``reference mapping``, which is a way to leverage information from any kind of reference genomic data (e.g., full genome, transcriptome, plastome, etc).
+In this tutorial we will introduce two new methods that were not used in the introductory tutorial, but which provide some exciting new functionality.
+The first is ``branching``, which is used to efficiently assemble multiple data sets under a range of parameter settings, and the second is ``reference mapping``, which is a way to leverage information from reference genomic data (e.g., full genome, transcriptome, plastome, etc) during assembly.

 Branching Assemblies
 ~~~~~~~~~~~~~~~~~~~~
 If you've already been through the introductory tutorial you'll remember that
 a typical ipyrad analysis runs through seven sequential steps to take data
-from its raw state into finished output files with aligned data.
+from its raw state to finished output files of aligned data.
 After finishing one assembly, it is common that we might want to create a
 second assembly of our data under a different set of parameters;
 say by changing the ``clust_threshold`` from 0.85 to 0.90, or changing
 ``min_samples_locus`` from 4 to 20.

 If we were to restart our analysis from the very beginning that would be really
 inefficient.
-Thus, we could just change a few parameters in the params file
+So one way to go about this would be to change a few parameters in
-and re-run the existing assembly to achieve new results, but that's not quite
+the params file and re-run the existing assembly to achieve new results.
+We think
-ideal either as it would require the user to rename/move the results files,
+this approach isn't really ideal, however, since the user would have to
+rename/move the previous results files to avoid overwriting, and the same for the
-to avoid overwriting existing files, and they would lose a record of the parameter
+params file to avoid losing a record of the parameter used in the first assembly.
-setting that the first assembly was created under.
-This was the motivation for the
+This is the motivation behind the new branching assembly process in ipyrad,
-branching assembly method which is aimed at allowing efficient re-use of existing
+which does all of this renaming business for you, allowing efficient re-use of
-data files, while also keeping good records of which parameters were used for
+existing data files, while also keeping good records of which parameters were
-different resulting assemblies.
+used in each assembly.

 At its core, branching creates a copy of an Assembly object (the object that is
-saved as a ``.json`` file by ipyrad) such that a new Assembly inherits all of
+saved as a ``.json`` file by ipyrad) such that the new Assembly inherits all of
 the information from it's parent Assembly, including filenames, samplenames,
 and assembly statistics.
-The branching process always requires a
+The branching process requires a
-new :ref:`assembly_name<assembly_name>`, which is important in allowing the
+new :ref:`assembly_name<assembly_name>`, which is important so that all new files
-new branch to re-use old files and statistics, but create new files separate from
-its parent branch going forward which are saved with a the new assembly_name prefix.
+created along this branch will be saved with a unique prefix.
+We'll show an
+example of a branching process below, but first we need to describe reference
+mapping, since for our example we will be creating two branches which are
+assembled using different ``assembly_methods``.

 Reference Sequence Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-ipyrad_ offers three :ref:`assembly_methods<assembly_methods>` which can utilize a reference sequence file.
-The first method, ``reference``, maps all RAD sequences to the reference file in order to determine homology among sequences.
-The second method, ``denovo+reference``, uses the reference first to identify homology based on anything that matches to the reference, and then the remaining reads are all dumped into the standard ``denovo`` ipyrad pipeline and clustered together.
+ipyrad_ offers four :ref:`assembly_methods<assembly_methods>`, three of which can utilize a reference sequence file.
+The first method, called ``reference``, maps RAD sequences to a reference file to determine homology and discards all sequences which do not match to it.
+The second method, ``denovo+reference``, uses the reference first to identify homology, but then the remaining unmatched sequences are all dumped into the standard ``denovo`` ipyrad pipeline to be clustered.
-The final method, ``denovo-reference``, removes any reads which match to the reference and only retains non-matching sequences to be used in a denovo analysis.
+In essence, the reference file is simply used to assist the denovo assembly, and to add additional information.
+The final method, ``denovo-reference``, removes any reads which match to the reference and retains only non-matching sequences to be used in a denovo analysis.
+In other words, it allows the use of a reference sequence file as a filter to remove reads which match to it.
+You can imagine how this would be useful for removing contaminants, plastome data, symbiont-host data, or coding/non-coding regions.